 This is a cell with no membrane-bound organelles.
 The best example of such a cell is a bacterium, the specific functions carried out by organelles are performed by other parts of a prokaryotic cell.
 Below is a theory which explains why bacteria do not have membrane-bound organelles.

-Pronounced [en - do - sim - by - oh - sis], and meaning in Ancient Greek: living together inside, this is a theory which explains the origins of some organelles in eukaryotic cells.
+Pronounced [en - do - sim - by - oh - sis], and literally meaning living together inside, in Ancient Greek; this is a theory which explains the origins of some organelles in eukaryotic cells.

 Organelles like chloroplasts and mitochondria both have a membrane, contain their own genetic material, and can produce food.
 And this theory (now generally accepted by biologists) says that these were once bacteria that lived independently.

 However, many millions of years ago, in the early stages of life on earth; the mitochondria (as bacteria) developed a symbiotic relationship with other cells.
-A symbiotic relationship is where two organisms depend on each other for survival with each providing something that helps the other survive.
+A symbiotic relationship is where two organisms live in close proximity to each other, or maybe one inside the other.
 Such a relationship exists in your digestive system where bifidobacterium baceria live and help with digestion.

-Over millions of years of this relationship developed and evolved, until the two cells are so dependent on each other that they cannot survive without each other.
+Over millions of years of this relationship, the two cells are so dependent on each other that they can't survive without each other.